flatpickles/sketchbook/README.md

     -   Selected group in left panel
     -   Settings values
     -   Panel states
+    -   Changing default values (values set in .ts file)
+        -   Track these before updating to saved state
+        -   Save these so we can see when the user updated default, to use this instead of saved state (with no preset selected)
+        -   Use these with double-click to reset to default (when no preset is selected)
 -   Show & hide panels in desktop layout
     -   Show/hide animation
     -   Show buttons from hidden state